-Protect your skin from three winter woes
+Protect your skin from the winter woes

-Dry home heating.
-The heat in our homes is a dry as the Sahara.
-Not only does our skin feel dry and itchy, we also may experience dry throats and stuffy noses.
-The solution is adding humidity into the air with a free-standing humidifier or an in-furnace humidifier.
+The heat in your home is as dry as the Sahara.
+Not only does your skin feel dry and itchy, you also may experience a dry throat and stuffy nose.
+The solution is adding humidity into the air with a freestanding humidifier or an in-furnace humidifier.

-Hot showers, baths.
-While a hot shower on a cold morning or a long soak in a hot tub after shoveling can feel so good, your skin pays a big price.
-Hot water sucks the moisture from our bodies, and some bubble baths and bath salts can make it worse.
-To protect your skin, follow these steps:
+While a hot shower on a chilly morning or a long soak in a hot tub after shoveling can feel good, your skin pays a big price.
+Hot water sucks the moisture form your body, and some bubble baths and bath salts can make it worse.

 - Minimize the use of drying soaps, and wash only the "pits, cracks and folds" instead of lathering up your entire body.

-- Follow the three-minute rule: apply a cream- or oil-based moisturizer within three minutes of stepping out of the bath or shower.
+- Follow the three-minute rule: Apply a cream- or oil-based moisturizer within three minutes of stepping out of the bath or shower.

-Don't forget your hands and feet, which can crack, peel and even bleed during the winter.
+Don't forget your hands and feet, which can crack, peel and bleed during the winter.
 Rub creams or petroleum-based gels into your heels, hands and fingers.